 If you have the VIP pass you have a separate entrance into Coachella.
 This line never gets backed up regardless of the time you show up.
 So if you think you are going to get into Coachella later this is a nice benefit.
 Plus, you do feel like a boss going through a private entrance while everyone else waits in a long line.

 For me, it is not worth it.
-Again, this is a personal choice but I don’t think the benefits of the Coachella VIP pass are worth $500 extra unless money is just not an issue for you.
-The biggest benefit of the VIP Coachella passes are the private bathrooms, and I just can’t justify paying $500 for bathrooms.
+I've been to nearly 20 different music festivals and Coachella's VIP offerings is one of the worst.
+Again, this is a personal choice but I don’t think the benefits of the Coachella VIP pass are worth $579 extra unless money is just not an issue for you.
+The biggest benefit of the VIP Coachella passes are the private bathrooms, and I just can’t justify paying $579 for bathrooms.
 I don’t care for EDM personally so the VIP area by Sahara does nothing for me – obviously if EDM is your thing then the VIP is a lot stronger of an option.
 Even this special area though doesn't give you a very good view of Sahara, you will be outside the tent to the side.
 Also, I prefer to be in the crowd closer to the stage for the shows.
 The VIP area by the mainstage is pretty far, and while you can watch it on the giant screens and hear the music clear as day, for me there is something lost not being in the Coachella crowd near the stage.
 The picture below shows the view of the main stage at Coachella from the VIP area.
 As you can see it is not exactly a front row seat and it is really far off to the side.
 It’s great the VIP area is by the Coachella stage where the biggest acts play, but I wish it was closer given the passes are nearly three times as expensive.